MajorZiploc/tooling_notes/art/blender/notes.md

   reduce bleed to 1px or even 0px depending
   Optional: first pass use bleed, then do flats pass with 0px bleed
-    -- try without, if get weird results during flats, then try this hit it with a 1,3,7 (cam angles) with a big hard brush and that will get everything
+    -- try without, if get weird results during flats, then try this hit it with (cam_angles) with a big hard brush and that will get everything

 ### Rigging